 - Private resale property: Deposit of at least 5%, including an option fee of at least 1% which must be paid in cash.

-Portion of the purchase price not covered by housing loan
+2. Leftover portion of the purchase price that’s not covered by housing loan

 After you have paid your downpayment, you can use a combination of cash and/or CPF funds to pay for the portion of the purchase price (if any) that is not covered by your housing loan.